-Annex D of PPS 25 sets out a risk-based sequential test to be applied at all stages of the planning process.
+There is a risk-based sequential test to be applied at all stages of the planning process.
 Its aim is to steer new development to areas with the lowest probability of flooding.
 A hierarchy of flood zones for application of the sequential test is defined as,

-Zone 1 - Low Probability
+• Zone 1 - Low Probability